-Students will apply knowledge of ingredients and measurements to Purpose create baked goods.
-Students will demonstrate appropriate safety and Statement: sanitation procedures in the kitchen and evaluate a finished p suggest improvement when needed.
+Purpose Statement: Students will apply knowledge of ingredients and measurements to create baked goods and specialty desserts.
+Students will analyze the advantages and disadvantages of baking careers and explore the pros and cons of operating a bakery.
+Students will demonstrate appropriate safety and sanitation procedures in the kitchen and evaluate a finished product and suggest improvement when needed.
+The Career Technical Student Organization (CTSO) associated with this course: FCCLA